Software-Engineering-Group-UP/RSE-UP/chapters/git_advanced.md

 Git after Push
 ```

-When Sami clicks on the button, GitHub displays a page showing the default source and destination of the pull request and a pair of editable boxes for the pull request's title and a longer comment ([Figure](git-advanced-pull-request-start)).
+When Sami clicks on the button, GitHub displays a page showing the default source and destination of the pull request and a pair of editable boxes for the pull request's title and a longer comment ([Figure: pull request start](git-advanced-pull-request-start)).

 ```{figure} ../figures/git-advanced/open-pull-request.png
 :name: git-advanced-pull-request-start
 Start a pull request
 ```

-If they scroll down, Sami can see a summary of the changes that will be in the pull request ([Figure](git-advanced-pull-request-summary)).
+If they scroll down, Sami can see a summary of the changes that will be in the pull request ([Figure: pull request summary](git-advanced-pull-request-summary)).

 ```{figure} ../figures/git-advanced/open-pull-request-detail.png
 :name: git-advanced-pull-request-summary